-Some deaf children in Northern Ireland will be entitled to free home-to-school transport from the Education Authority (EA).
+Some deaf children in England will be entitled to free home to school transport from their local authority (LA).

-- providing a child with a free bus pass
+- providing a child with a free travel pass

 - sending a minibus